coverclock/com-diag-codex/README.md

 Codex has a number of OpenSSL-related configuration parameters.
 The defaults can be configured at build-time via the Makefile.
 Many of the defaults can be overridden at run-time by settors defined in the private API.
+Here are the current defaults.

 * RSA with 3072-bit keys
 * SHA-256 cryptographic hash function